csessig86/geo-processing/README.md

 ### 3. Export

-The final step for us was to get this file into a format that we could use on an online map.
-We use a
+The final step is to get this file into a format that we could use for an online map.
+One common filetype is geojson, which can be read using javascript.
+We will use ogr2ogr to convert our newly-created shapefile into a geojson file.